Generalized Statistics on Lattices: Computation of Generalized Statistics

 In the above examples, the generalized statistics define obstructions to a certain group theoretical identity of operators $U(s)$ under its fusion.
 It turns out that this is a symptom of the 't Hooft anomaly of the global symmetry $G$, defined as obstructions to gauging the symmetry.
 Roughly speaking, failure of the group identities such as Eq.~\eqref{eq:ZNZNfusionrule} is directly interpreted as the failure of the Gauss law constraints in the gauge theory, where each unitary $U(s)$ is identified as a product of Gauss law operators.
 This leads to the absence of a gauge invariant Hilbert space after an attempt to promoting the global symmetry to the gauge symmetry.
 Such a perspective of the generalized statistics as the anomalies will be discussed in details in the following sections.

 In (bosonic) quantum field theory, the 't Hooft anomalies of a finite $(d-p-1)$-form symmetry $G$ in $d$ spatial dimensions are classified by the group cohomology $H^{d+2}(B^{d-p}G, U(1))$, where $B^{d-p}G$ represents the Eilenberg–MacLane space of the group $G$.
 In all the examples we evaluated using the SNF algorithm, the generalized statistics $T$ matches the group cohomology.
 This consistency leads us to the following conjecture: \begin{conjecture} \textnormal{ Consider $p$-dimensional excitations with a $(d-p-1)$-form symmetry and fusion group $G$ in $d$ spatial dimensions.
 Let $X$ be a simplicial complex that triangulates the $d$-dimensional sphere $S^d$.
-Then, the generalized statistics $T$ of $p$-dimensional excitations on $X$ are classified by the cohomology of the Eilenberg–MacLane space:
+Then, the generalized statistics $T$ of $p$-dimensional excitations on $X$ are classified by the cohomology of the Eilenberg–MacLane space\footnote{To be precise, $T$ behaves more similar to the homology of Eilenberg-MacLane space: $T=H_{d+2}(B^{d-p}G,\ZZ)$ (but they are isomorphic) \cite{xue2025statisticsinvertibletopologicalexcitations}.}:

 } \end{conjecture}

 We remark that, in principle, any finite simplicial complex $X$ on $S^d$ could be chosen to compute the generalized statistics.
 We numerically observed that different triangulations of $S^d$ yield the same result.
 This leads us to the above conjecture that the generalized statistics do not depend on a choice of the triangulation of $S^d$.
 Hence, we have decided to use minimal triangulation for convenience.